 A P46 (or starter checklist) can be filled manually by downloading a printable form or, if you don’t have access to a printer, it can be completed as an online form.

-How to download a P46 form
+Can I download a P46 form?

+Finding out how to download a P46 form is simple.
 You can download a starter checklist as a PDF file which can be printed, and more information about them can be found on the HMRC website.
 These starter checklists replaced P46 forms, although they fulfil a similar function and require much of the same information.

 For employers, the information needed from a new employee to submit to HMRC is listed on their website.
 Most information will be accessible through the employee’s P45, but if they don’t have one then you can request a “starter checklist”.